 Create electronic task-based bills in LEDES, LitigationAdvisor, and over 100 other formats and subformats.
 Tabs3 Taskbill Software is required and sold separately.

 Tools to Get Paid Faster

 By using Tabs3 to accept credit cards, you enter the payment in only one place.
 By accepting credit cards, you get paid faster while shifting collection risk to the credit card companies.
 There’s even a chance someone will make a payment on their way out of your office!
-Include a ProPay payment link with your emailed statements allowing clients to pay their bill online.
+Include a LawPay or ProPay payment link with your emailed statements allowing clients to pay their bill online.
 Learn more here.